PaulModaley/spidermanphonics/README.md

 #### Navigation

-- Following discussion with my mentor, I designed and implemented a home/landing page.
+- Following discussion with my mentor, I designed and implemented a home/landing page to enhance the user's experience.

 #### Animations

-- To enhance the visual appearance, I added hover animations to buttons and icons.
+- To enhance the visual appearance and user experience, I added hover animations to buttons and icons.

 #### Game functions